-NAMED=nmd nmd is a logical variable or logical array element to be assigned a value by the INQUIRE statement. nmd is assigned the value .TRUE. if the file has a name.
-Otherwise, nmd is assigned the value .FALSE..
+NAMED=nmd nmd is a logical variable or logical array element to be assigned a value by the INQUIRE statement. nmd is assigned the value .TRUE . if the file has a name.
+Otherwise, nmd is assigned the value .FALSE NAME=fn fn is a character variable or character array element to be assigned a value by the INQUIRE statement. fn is assigned the name of the file if the file has a name.

-NAME=fn

-fn is a character variable or character array element to be assigned a value by the INQUIRE statement. fn is assigned the name of the file if the file has a name.
 Otherwise, fn is undefined.
 If the NAME specifier appears in an INQUIRE by file statement, its value is not necessarily the same as the name given in the file specifier.

-NEXTREC=nr

-nr is an integer variable or integer array element to be assigned a value by the INQUIRE statement. nr is assigned the value n + 1, where n is the record number of the last record read or written for direct access on the specified unit or file.
-If the file is connected but no records have been read or written, nr is assigned the value 1.
-If the file is not connected for direct access, nr is assigned the value 0.

-NUMBER=num num is an integer variable or integer array element that is assigned a value by the INQUIRE statement. num is assigned the external unit identifier of the unit currently connected to the file. num is undefined if there is no unit connected to the file.
-This specifier cannot be used with an INQUIRE by unit statement (INQUIRE (iulist)).
+NEXTREC=nr nr is an integer variable or integer array element to be assigned a value by the INQUIRE statement. $nr$ is assigned the value $n + 1$ , where $n$ is the record number of the last record read or written for direct access on the specified unit or file.
+If the file is connected but no records have been read or written, $nr$ is assigned the value 1.
+If the file is not connected for direct access, $nr$ is assigned the value 0.
+NUMBER=num n num is an integer variable or integer array element that is assigned a value by the INQUIRE statement. num is assigned the external unit identifier of the unit currently connected to the file. num is undefined if there is no unit connected to the file.
+This specifier cannot be used with an INQUIRE by unit statement ( INQUIRE ( iulist )).

-OPENED=od

-od is a logical variable or logical array element to be assigned a value by the INQUIRE statement. od is assigned the value .TRUE. if the file specified is connected to a unit or if the specified unit is connected to a file.
-Otherwise, od is assigned the value .FALSE..
+OPENED =od od is a logical variable or logical array element to be assigned a value by the INQUIRE statement. od is assigned the value .TRUE . if the file specified is connected to a unit or if the specified unit is connected to a file.
+Otherwise, od is assigned the value .FALSE org is a character scalar memory reference assigned the value of the file organization established when the file was opened; it has one of the following values: SEQUENTIAL, RELATIVE, INDEXED, or UNKNOWN (always assigned to unopened files).